jeffjeffjeffrey/etsy_similar_shops/README.md

 To display more verbose similarity information, such as similarity score and the highest weighted terms from each shop, run

-    python get_similar_shops.py "shops.json" "listing_treasury_hash.json" "treasury_tag_hash.json" "print"
+    python get_similar_shops.py "shops.json" "listing_treasury_hash.json" "treasury_tag_hash.json" "details"

 The simple approach of tf-idf has its limitations.
-In particular, it is no good at detecting synonyms or alternate spellings of terms.
+In particular, it is not good at detecting synonyms or alternate spellings of terms.
 To get around this I wrote an alternate script [get_similar_shops_lsi.py](https://github.com/jeffjeffjeffrey/etsy_similar_shops/blob/master/get_similar_shops_lsi.py) that [lemmatizes](http://en.wikipedia.org/wiki/Lemmatisation) terms using [NLTK](http://www.nltk.org/) and performs [latent semantic indexing](http://en.wikipedia.org/wiki/Latent_semantic_indexing) using the [Gensim](http://radimrehurek.com/gensim/index.html) package.
-Latent symantic indexing (also known as latent symantic analysis) performs [singular value decomposition](http://en.wikipedia.org/wiki/Singular_value_decomposition) on the term-document matrix to extract meaningful "concepts" (read: eigenvectors), and re-defines each document in terms of these concepts.
+Latent semantic indexing (also known as latent semantic analysis) applies [singular value decomposition](http://en.wikipedia.org/wiki/Singular_value_decomposition) on the term-document matrix to extract meaningful "concepts" (read: eigenvectors), and re-defines each document in terms of these concepts.
 This is much stronger than simple tf-idf, as it leverages the covariance between terms to detect document similarity even when explicit term overlap is low.

 To display the 5 most similar shops based on LSI, first install [NLTK](http://www.nltk.org/) and [Gensim](http://radimrehurek.com/gensim/index.html) libraries, and then run [get_similar_shops_lsi.py](https://github.com/jeffjeffjeffrey/etsy_similar_shops/blob/master/get_similar_shops_lsi.py)

     python get_similar_shops_lsi.py "shops.json"

+This script also accepts additional treasury and "details" arguments just like [get_similar_shops.py](https://github.com/jeffjeffjeffrey/etsy_similar_shops/blob/master/get_similar_shops.py) does.

 ## Results

 I ran both the tf-idf technique and the LSI technique on a sample of 300 shops, and they produced positive results.
-The similarity scores from LSI were markedly high between shops with obvious similarities, but dropped off quickly as you went down the list.
+The similarity scores from LSI were markedly high between shops with obvious similarities, but dropped off quickly as the list went down.
 This often appeared to correspond conceptually to the drop-off of meaningful similarity between shops on each list.

 For example, the shop LittleFuzzyBaby (which sells baby blankets) scored a 91.6% similarity with SweetMinkyBaby, which also sells baby blankets.
 The next 4 shops in the top five sell other baby-oriented things, though not blankets specifically.
 Accordingly, these shops scored in the 47%-66% similarity range.
 This seems to make sense.

-_LSI example result, showing 4 highest weighted terms for each shop:_
+_LSI example result, showing 4 highest weighted terms for each shop (full results: [concise](https://github.com/jeffjeffjeffrey/etsy_similar_shops/blob/master/sample_output_lsi.txt) / [detailed](https://github.com/jeffjeffjeffrey/etsy_similar_shops/blob/master/sample_output_lsi_details.txt)):_

     LittleFuzzyBaby  (blanket 3.49)  (minky 3.24)  (hooded 3.09)  (camel 3.01)
     1. 0.916 SweetMinkyBaby  (minky 4.15)  (blanket 4.09)  (butler 3.42)  (amy 3.42)